Chief Residents' Message

 Dear Future Neurologists,

-UH Neurological Institute was established in 1956 as a Division within the Department of Medicine directed by Clark Randt, MD.
-Our department grew under our five long-tenured and renowned chairmen: Joseph Foley, MD, Robert B. Daroff, MD, Dennis Landis, MD, Anthony J. Furlan, MD, and our current chair, Cathy Sila, MD, reflecting our institute's continuous stability.
+The UH Neurological Institute was established in 1956 as a Division within the Department of Medicine directed by Clark Randt, MD.
+Our department grew under our five long-tenured and renowned chairs: Joseph Foley, MD, Robert B. Daroff, MD, Dennis Landis, MD, Anthony J. Furlan, MD, and our current chair, Cathy Sila, MD, reflecting our institute's continuous stability.

 Our residency program is steeped in academic tradition.
 Training begins in the Medicine Department for a year, an outstanding training program directed by Keith B. Armitage, MD.
+While in first-year, neurology residents will still do two months of inpatient neurology and two weeks of outpatient neuro to stay fresh with their knowledge and build bonds with the rest of the residency class.

 Our third year of training is unique in comparison to any other program in the country.
-It features an 8-week course on EEG and epilepsy, an 8-week course on EMG interpretation and neuromuscular diseases, and a 6-week neuroscience course.
+It features an 8-week course on EEG and epilepsy, a 6-week course on EMG interpretation and neuromuscular diseases, and a 6-week neuroscience course.
 During the latter course, we return to the second year of medical school to participate in lectures, lead anatomy sessions, and facilitate small group sessions with Case Western Reserve University medical students as they learn about clinical neurology.

-Our last year of training prepares us to become competent neurologists as we lead the inpatient services as well as enjoy more outpatient exposure with ambulatory rotations, a psychiatry month and a quality improvement and pathology month.
+Our last year of training prepares us to become competent neurologists as we lead the inpatient services as well as enjoy more outpatient exposure with ambulatory rotations, a psychiatry month, and a quality improvement and pathology month.

 Our program offers a great path for those who are interested in pursuing an academic career, as the UH Neurological Institute is a leading program in clinical trials and basic research.
 To facilitate this pursuit, we offer both a research pathway and a leadership in medical education track.
 The former permits residents to engage in research for a dedicated six-month period, often culminating in first-author publications.
 The latter supports residents as they complete a certificate in leadership in medical education at the Weatherhead School of Management at Case Western Reserve University and culminates in a conference on maximizing your skills in medical education at Harvard Medical School.

 Cleveland and its metropolitan area is a great place to live with a low cost of living.
 It features excellent restaurants, Lake Erie, Cuyahoga Valley National Park and the associated emerald necklace of Metroparks, and great cultural experiences including Severance Hall, home of the world-renowned Cleveland Orchestra, the Cleveland Institute of Art, Playhouse Square theater district, the free Cleveland Museum of Art, the Rock and Roll Hall of Fame and Museum, Cedar Point Amusement Park, and of course our hometown Browns, Indians, and championship-winning Cavaliers.
+We have also developed a Wellness Committee, where neurology residents from all years join together to plan-out events, make a monthly wellness newsletter, and share wellness resources with the rest of the department.

 Though there are many great training opportunities, we hope you consider joining our family at UH Cleveland Medical Center.
 We wholeheartedly endorse this program and cannot say enough good things about it, so please do not hesitate to contact us.
 UH Cleveland Medical Center Neurology Residency Program is truly the best in the country.
 We look forward to meeting you in the future.